 Anthony learns mathematical skills decidedly easier than language skills.
 He loves all manner of operations and calculations and is interested in numbers, as shown by the Digits game, in which he has already reached the Improvement mode and keeps advancing regularly.

-After several weeks of working with ABA DrOmnius, Ewa, Anthony’s mother, noticed that her son was more eager to go to school, became more open and improved his behaviour considerably.
+After several weeks of working with ABA DrOmnius, Ewa, Anthony’s mother, noticed that her son was more eager to go to school, became more open and improved his behavior considerably.